Batterii/fixture-riveter/docs/guide/traits.md

 ## With relations

-Traits can be passed to relations, just like when creating instances:
+Traits can be passed to relations, just like when building instances:

 ```typescript
 fr.fixture("user", User, (f) => {